 Here are some of the best social media management tools for you to consider.
 Note that there are always newcomers to the scene, so if your tool is not listed here or you represent a company that didn’t make the cut, feel free to introduce the tool and why it deserves our attention in the comments below.
 Thanks!

-AgoraPulse is an all-in-one management tool that lets you schedule posts any way you need to, listen to your audience, and get analytical data.
+AgoraPulse is an all-in-one management tool that lets you schedule posts any way you need to, engage in effective social listening, and get analytical data.
 They’ll even help with customer relationship management and research on your competitors.

 If you’re working with a team, and especially if they’re not always located near you, AgoraPulse is a great way to make sure everything is carefully coordinated.
 Within the dashboard, you can easily delegate tasks and collaborate with different team members, as well as do your own monitoring.

 I’ve found that this is a very efficient tool that makes life much easier.
 Its reporting feature alone is reason to check out AgoraPulse if you haven’t done so recently.
 In addition to their dashboard, AgoraPulse has also been developing a number of free social media management tools that you are free to access whether or not you have a commercial relationship with them, such as AdsReport Ad Reporting, Easy Employee Advocacy, Facebook Page Barometer, and Twitter Report Card.